nref/userstyles/README.md

-# userstyles
+# User Styles

-Files for the Stylus browser extnsion
+This repo contains files for styling web pages using the [Stylus](https://github.com/openstyles/stylus) browser extension and supporting extensions like [Tampermonkey](https://github.com/openstyles/stylus).